Request CTRI Services

 Credit and authorship

 The highest ethical standards in research depend on effective engagement with the public, including education and outreach.
-Ethics faculty are experienced in staging public forums for diverse purposes, including promoting understanding of science and ethics, to fostering informed recruitment of research subjects, and optimizing the ethical and scientific design of clinical research studies.
+Ethics faculty are experienced in staging public forums for diverse purposes, including promoting understanding of science and ethics, fostering informed recruitment of research subjects, and optimizing the ethical and scientific design of clinical research studies.
 Public forums can be valuable adjuncts to research by addressing challenging issues such as working with vulnerable populations, subject recruitment and informed consent.
 Ethics faculty also have a role in communicating with the public through interviews with journalists and publishing op-ed pieces.
-Opportunities for public engagement are facilitated by the overlapping roles of the UC San Diego Research Ethics Program with San Diego's Center for Ethics in Science and Technology and the San Diego Research Ethics Consortium.
+Opportunities for public engagement are facilitated by the overlapping roles of the UC San Diego Research Ethics Program (REP), the Ethics Center, and San Diego Research Ethics Consortium:

 Assistance is provided to research groups, departments, the CTRI, and the University in the development of research ethics policies, guidelines, or procedures.
 The assistance offered includes, but is not limited to, facilitation, writing, or providing models or suggestions.